SLuca-24/my-dao/README.md

 ## Overview

 This project implements a Decentralized Autonomous Organization (DAO) using Solidity smart contracts.
-The DAO allows members to purchase shares of the DAO to become members, once member a user can create proposal that are going to be accepted if the vote in support of it are more than the vote against it after the fixed time of 5 days is expire (or the owner or the proposal owner decide to close is before the 5 days expiration).
+The DAO allows users to purchase shares of the DAO to become members, once member a user can create proposal that are going to be accepted if the vote in support of it are more than the vote against it after the fixed time of 5 days is expire (or the owner or the proposal owner decide to close is before the 5 days expiration).
 Only members can vote on proposals.
 The core components of the project include the `DAOContract`, the `Slunicoin` token, and the `DAOVoting` contract.